Krasiczyn Castle: Architecture

-One of most precious elements of the complex is the chapel, located in the Divine Tower, which has been compared to the Sigismund's Chapel in Krakow’s Wawel Cathedral.
+One of the most precious elements of the complex is the chapel, located in the Divine Tower, which has been compared to the Sigismund's Chapel in Kraków's Wawel Cathedral.
 Among other interesting things, there are richly sculpted portals, loggias, arcades, and unique sgraffito wall decorations, whose total area is about 7000 square meters.
 All works were overseen by Italian architects, and the details were completed by craftsmen from nearby Przemysl.
 The sgraffito depicted Roman emperors, Polish kings, members of the Krasicki family, hunting scenes, and saints of the Roman-Catholic Church.
 Unfortunately, most of the interior design has been destroyed, mostly by the Red Army soldiers, who were stationed there from October 1939 to June 1941 (see: Polish September Campaign, Operation Barbarossa).

 Near the castle, there is the Swiss Pavilion, connected with Krasiczyn by a secret passage.
 Standing also in the adjacent park is the Hunter’s Pavilion, a villa in "the hunter style".
 The park itself is abundant with birds and plants.